Property Guides

 1. Understand the Market Conditions

 It is crucial to evaluate the current real estate market in Singapore before setting your asking price.
 Research recent transaction prices of similar landed properties on platforms like URA’s Real Estate Information System (REALIS), SRX or similar property portals.
 These sources provide a realistic price range that aligns with buyers’ expectations.
+Additionally, keep an eye on mortgage interest rates and economic trends.
+These factors influence buyer sentiment and purchasing power.
+Generally, when interest rates are high, borrowing becomes more expensive, leading buyers to adopt a wait-and-see approach.
+Conversely, lower interest rates reduce borrowing costs, encouraging buyers to make more confident purchasing decisions.

 2. Engage a Property Agent and a Conveyancing Lawyer

+Engaging a property agent when selling a multi-million-dollar landed property in Singapore is highly advisable due to the complexity, legal requirements, and high-stakes negotiations involved.
+While you will need to pay a commission, commonly around 2% for landed sales, having a professional by your side can help you more accurately conduct a Comparative Market Analysis (CMA) to set a competitive price, assess current market trends, and market your property to potential buyers.
 Hiring a conveyancing lawyer is a must when transacting properties in Singapore.
-The lawyers serve as the connecting point to various parties involved in the transacting and facilitate necessary paperwork like the Sale and Purchase Agreement and Option to Purchase.
+The lawyer serves as the connecting point to the various parties involved and facilitates necessary paperwork like the Sale and Purchase Agreement and Option to Purchase.
 They can also identify potential legal issues or risks and ensure the property is free from any encumbrances and complies with local regulations before it is handed over to the buyer.

 3. Pay Property Tax

-Property tax is an annual tax based on the annual value of the property and property owners are required to make yearly payment in advance by the due date stated in the property tax bill.
+Property tax is an annual tax based on the annual value (AV) of the property, and owners are required to pay yearly in advance by the due date stated in the property tax bill.
 You can check the AV of your property using the View Property Dashboard on IRAS’ website.
+If you have already paid the annual property tax before selling and wish to be reimbursed by the buyer, it is important to inform your property agent and conveyancing lawyer about the advance payment, clearly state this reimbursement during the sale negotiation, and include it as a term in the Option to Purchase (OTP).
+The final reimbursement sum will be prorated based on the completion date of the transaction.

 4. Issue the Option to Purchase (OTP)

 Once you receive an attractive offer for your landed property, your next step is to issue an Option to Purchase (OTP) to the buyer, a legally binding document granting the buyer the right to purchase the property.
-If you’ve engaged a property agent, he or she will execute this process on your behalf from now on.
+If you have engaged a property agent, he or she will execute this process on your behalf.
+Typically, the buyer pays a 1% option fee in cash and exercises the OTP within 14 days (negotiable up to 2 months).
+If the buyer fails to exercise the OTP within the agreed period, you can retain the option fee and consider new offers from other buyers.

 5. Buyer Exercises the OTP

-The buyer can exercise the OTP by paying the remaining 4% option fee to your conveyancing lawyer within the agreed option period.
+The buyer can exercise the OTP by paying the remaining 4% to your conveyancing lawyer within the agreed option period.
 This formalises the sale agreement and marks the official start of the selling process.
+From this point, your appointed lawyer will take over the transaction and initiate communications with your bank, the buyer and the buyer’s lawyer to finalise the transaction.

-6. Pay Seller’s Stamp Duty (SSD) (If Required)
+6. Pay Seller’s Stamp Duty (SSD), If Required

 7. The Completion Process

-8. Handover the Landed Property
+8. Hand Over the Landed Property

 Once the completion date arrives and full payment is received, the final step is handing over the property.
-There are a few things to do to complete the transaction:
+There are a few things to do to complete the transaction: move out and restore the premises to the agreed condition; conduct a final inspection to confirm the property is in the agreed condition (your agent can assist); transfer keys to the buyer (your lawyer can assist); and cancel any existing utilities and notify the relevant authorities.

 Conclusion